-Also, most part of QMS records are registered and managed on an application called: "Application for Quality Management". on this system.
-The management of the records which are not included in this application Inc@web is done according to the Record Management Procedure.
+Also, most part of QMS records are registered and managed on an application called: "Application for Quality Management".- The management of the records which are not included in this application is application is done according to the Record Management Procedure.
 This procedure is compliant with ISO 9001:2008 requirements.